 Most notably, the tires are much bigger, 10-inch pneumatic tires, offering a much better ride experience.
-The weight of the scooter is also slightly lighter, about 4 lbs / 2 kg less than the Raptor 2.
-All of this is put together in a much sturdier and higher quality build, including the Spider’s magnesium-built motors.
+The weight of the scooter is slightly bigger though, about 5 lbs / 2.5 kg more than the Raptor 2.
+All of this is put together in a somewhat sturdier and higher quality build, including the Spider’s magnesium-built motors.

-Check out the Dualtron Spider at USAMinimotors if it sounds like a better deal to you.
+Check out the Dualtron Spider 2 at MinimotorsUSA if it sounds like a better deal to you.

 Dualtron Raptor 2 vs EMove Cruiser